-The high need for affordable rental housing in Chittenden County is well documented.
-A Housing Needs Assessment prepared by Bowen National Research on behalf of the Agency of Commerce and Community Development in 2015 showed that in Chittenden County there were 13,785 families earning less than 50% of median income who need affordable rental housing.
-About 11,820 Chittenden County renter households pay more than 30% of their income for housing while 6,240 pay more than half.
-This leaves families with little left over to pay for child care, food, clothing and other household needs and leaves them vulnerable to unexpected emergencies.
-This new affordable housing is in an ideal location - on the bus line and close to jobs, services, shopping and schools.
+Laurentide Apartments will be complete in late Summer 2019 and will provide 76 new affordable apartments in an ideal location - on the bus line and close to jobs, services, shopping and schools.
 Rents will be affordable to a broad range of household incomes including 27 for households earning less than 50% of Area Median Income; an additional 41 for households earning less than 65%; 5 for those earning less than 80% and 3 that are not income-restricted.